|Course Length:||1 Year Part-Time|

 Principles, Theories and Models of Mentoring and Coaching focuses upon developing critical reflective practice in mentoring and coaching and on enabling critical reflection on mentor standards and practices.
 You will be supported to draw upon your own experience in enhancing practice, knowledge and understanding through critical engagement with current theory, research, policy and contemporary practice.
 Particular scrutiny will be placed on the Department for Education’s Mentor Standards (2016) and Early Career Framework for Teachers (2019).

 Assessment: Coursework: 100%.

-You should hold, as a minimum, a 2:2 honours degree or equivalent in a relevant discipline.
+You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject.
 You should also be employed in, or have sustained and appropriate access to, an educational setting where you are able to undertake regular mentoring and/or coaching with colleagues.

 What are my career prospects?

-Tuition fees for studying on this Postgraduate Certificate are £34 per credit for UK and EU students enrolling on the programme in academic years 2019/20 or 2020/21, i.e. £1,020 per 30 credit module.
+Tuition fees for part-time study on this Postgraduate Certificate are £2,340 for the entire course for UK students enrolling in academic year 2022/23.

 How to Apply

 There is an online application process for this programme.